Man found not guilty of setting dad's house on fire last fall in north Spokane

 Documents said the severity of the charring indicated the materials inside the room had likely been smoldering and burning overnight.

-At about 1 p.m., the charred bedroom began to smolder and smoke heavily and the fire reignited i and started to spread .
+At about 1 p.m., the charred bedroom began to smolder and smoke heavily and the fire reignited and started to spread.

 Firefighters extinguished the flames and SWAT personnel located Olson hiding under debris on a bed in the basement of the home.
 Documents said Olson resisted arrest but was eventually taken into custody.